lsst-dm/dmtn-061/index.rst

 when accounting for spatially-varying PSFs and noise.

-**Timing:** Enabling decorrelation increases the run-time of the AL algorithm on a sample DECam exposure by :math:`\sim 1.7` second, or about 5.4%.
+**Timing:** Enabling decorrelation increases the run-time of the AL algorithm on a sample DECam exposure by :math:`\sim 10.5` seconds, or about 33%.

 1.2.1.
 Decorrelation + pre-convolution = trouble
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~